 3. Mitho chha – It is delicious

-When you go to remote places in Nepal, you will get an opportunity to taste foods with unique taste.
+When you go to remote places in Nepal, you will get an opportunity to taste foods with unique tastes.
 If you like the taste of the dish, express your feeling by saying ‘Mitho chha’.

 ‘Mitho chha’ means ‘It’s delicious’ in the Nepali language.
 The local people who served you the food will be delighted with your expression.